-The dam of Pomos is made of rock fill and has a capacity of 859.000 cubical metres.
+The Pomos Dam is situated in the Pomos village of the Paphos district.
+It is a rock fill dam and has a capacity of 859.000 cubical metres.
 It is located about 3 kilometres southeast of the village.

-The dam is built of the Livadi River at an altitude of 75 metres and at a distance of 3.5 kilometres from the sea.
+The dam is built next to the Livadi River at an altitude of 75 metres and at a distance of 3.5 kilometres from the sea.
 It has a length of 168 metres, a height of 38 metres, a volume of 150.000 cubical metres and a surface of 83.000 square metres.

 The dam construction was completed in 1966 and its purpose was to irrigate the 380 acres of land for the cultivation of vegetables.
 A large part of the land in Pomos (130 acres in 1985) is irrigated from the dam containing 859.000 cubical metres.

 From a geological view, the dam area is located above the crosswalks of the Ofiolithic cluster of Troodos.